5 Tech Truths Businesses Must Embrace

 Truth #1: Customer expectations are changing.

-There are 30 million businesses in the U.S., and 99 percent of those are small businesses.
+In 2018, there were more than 30.2 million small businesses in the U.S., making up 99 percent of all businesses.
 As if that were not enough, there is the now-interconnected global marketplace to contend with.

 That’s a lot of competition.

 What then is the best way to deal with customers when they have so many options?
-As discussed by both US SMB VP Cindy Bates, as well as a recent Microsoft survey, “More than ever before, customers want to interact digitally with businesses in the same way as they do with friends and family; through social media and mobile devices.”
+As discussed by US SMB VP Cindy Bates, “More than ever before, customers want to interact digitally with businesses in the same way as they do with friends and family; through social media and mobile devices.”